Addressing health inequalities: the role of speech and language therapy

 Broader role of SLTs

-A crucial part of the speech and language therapist’s role is understanding not just the ‘norms’ of development and communication breakdown in English, but also the norms of development and communication breakdown in other languages – as well as thorough understanding of the implications of food modification for those with dysphagia.
+A crucial part of the speech and language therapist’s role is understanding not just the ‘norms’ of development and communication breakdown in English, but also the norms of development and communication breakdown in other languages and amongst those with disabilities– as well as thorough understanding of the implications of food modification for those with dysphagia.

 An SLT must be able to provide personalised and equitable care to all service users who require it, thus understanding each individual’s preferred language, culture, religion, family setup, attitudes toward their health status, beliefs on approaches to play, language or rehabilitation is imperative.
+Decisions regarding telehealth approaches should thus also be personalised, and the SLT should carefully consider access to digital/telehealth and digital inclusion.
 Having well-planned, accessible, equitable, and appropriate care pathways, resources, assessment materials and workforce are all essential to mitigating health inequalities.

-Therefore, SLTs must develop ‘cultural sensitivity’ and ‘cultural inquisitiveness’ and commit to working reflexively across their careers.
+SLTs must develop ‘cultural humility’ and commit to working reflexively across their careers.
 SLTs will need to constantly adapt their practices to best meet the communities that they work with.